Hidden Battles

 What Can Agencies Do to Help?

-When military families sacrifice so much for our safety, it should be our responsibility as agencies, and as individual advocates, to do what we can to address domestic abuse, as well as identify its origins, for prevention.
-This is especially for those who’s behaviors may stem from the emotional and psychological burdens of service.
+When military families sacrifice so much for our daily safety, it is our responsibility as agencies, and as individual advocates, to do the best we can to address domestic abuse, identify its origins, and prevent future cases, allowing military families to thrive during and after service.

 If you are a U.S. military member, or the spouse/partner of a member, and believe you are experiencing domestic abuse, Call KCWS to create a safety-plan with us today.